-Pro-nuclear PM Kishida announced in August 2022 that he has instructed officials to deliver a concrete plan by year end to further include nuclear in the country's plans for carbon neutrality by 2050.
+According to Japan's administration, nuclear energy will be indispensable to the country due to its current dependency on imports for over 90% of its primary energy needs.
+Pro-nuclear Prime Minister Fumio Kishida announced in August 2022 that he has instructed officials to deliver a concrete plan to further include nuclear in the country's plans for carbon neutrality by 2050.
 This plan will look at extending the lives of current reactors, constructing new reactors, and integrating next-generation nuclear into the country's energy mix.